pingcap/tiflow/dm/docs/RFCS/20220124_enhance_task_manageability.md

 ## Goals

 - Organize and optimize the state machine of tasks for better management
-- Unified style of commands in DMCTL, optimized DMCTL interaction experience
+- Unified style of commands in dmctl, optimized dmctl interaction experience
-- Adding/modifying OpenAPI, enhance peripheral eco-tools
+- Adding/modifying OpenAPI, enhance eco-tools

 ## Design and Examples

-New syntax of DMCTL is `dmctl [resource type] [command] [flags]`
+New syntax of dmctl is `dmctl [resource type] [command] [flags]`

-where command, `resource type` , `command` , and `flags` are:
+where command, `resource type`, `command` and `flags` are:

 - `resource type`: Specifies the resource you want to control. resource types are case-insensitive and there are limited resource types.